Wednesday, November 18, 2015

 “These workers have sacrificed for many years to keep the website going.
 Some of them even lost their lives due to the company’s negligence.
 We can’t let all their sacrifices be wasted,” said Atty.
 Sonny Matula, chairperson of Nagkaisa!
 Labor Coalition in a statement.

-“We highly recommend that government takes over the financial rehabilitation and operation of the website,” he added.
+“We highly recommend that the government takes over the financial rehabilitation and operation of the website,” he added.

 Nagkaisa said it is also inclined to cooperate with others in the spirit of social dialogue to save the jobs of thousands of workers in Multiply.

-“We request that a joint task force is formed with DOLE, DTI (Department of Trade and Industry) and DOF (Department of Finance) with employers’ groups and trade unions to develop an industrial plan around social networking urgently,” Matula said.
+“We request that a joint task force is formed with DOLE, DTI (Department of Trade and Industry), and DOF (Department of Finance) with employers’ groups and trade unions to develop an industrial plan around social networking urgently,” Matula said.

 “We encourage the government to explore technical cooperation with other countries that have no territorial ambitions in the region such as Norway,” Matula said.